Loving Your Spouse Without Ever Touching

 Ann: Right; right.

-Now, tomorrow, we are going to hear Part Two of Dave and Ann Wilson’s message about how we can communicate love to one another without touching.
-I hope you can tune in for that.
+Now, tomorrow, we are going to hear Part Two of Dave and Ann Wilson’s message about how we express love to one another without touching.
+It's Valentine's Day tomorrow, so we ought to be thinking about love and marriage and how we can express love to one another.
+I hope you can tune in.

 I want to thank our engineer today, Keith Lynch, along with our entire broadcast production team.
-On behalf of our host, Dennis Rainey, I’m Bob Lepine.
-We will see you back next time for another edition of FamilyLife Today.
+On behalf of our hosts, Dave and Ann Wilson, I’m Bob Lepine.
+We will see you back tomorrow for another edition of FamilyLife Today.

-FamilyLife Today is a production of FamilyLife of Little Rock, Arkansas.
+FamilyLife Today is a production of FamilyLife of Little Rock, Arkansas; a Cru® Ministry.
 Help for today.
 Hope for tomorrow.